38 Idioms About Missing Someone

 Other ways to say: Made a difference, unforgettable

-23. My mind drifts to you
+23. My Mind Drifts to You

-Example Sentence:
+Example Sentences:

 • During class, my mind drifts to you.